TasteThe Riviera Grapevine

 Olive Harvest on the French Riviera

-Grape harvest season may be well and truly over, but the shorter days and cooler nights of November can only mean one thing – it’s the turn of the olives on the French Riviera.
+Grape harvest season may be well and truly over, but the shorter days and cooler nights of November can only mean one thing – the turn of the olives on the French Riviera.
 The harvest season officially kicked off on October 27th.

 Please share this with friends and family.